3a1b2c3/seeingSpace/README.md

 # Sehender Raum / Seeing Space
 Catching up with newer research in image based rendering: A TLDR on how traditional computer graphics will change with neural rendering.
 And how it fits with computer vision, machine learning and capture hardware.

+Just stating obvious here: in the next years computer graphics will be dirupted by neural rendering on every level.
+Computer graphics and vision now have a shared framework.
+Excisting times.

 Moved to the <a href="https://github.com/3a1b2c3/seeingSpace/wiki/Sehender-Raum-:-Seeing-Space">WIKI</a> of this repo.
 * <a href="https://github.com/3a1b2c3/seeingSpace/wiki/Sehender-Raum-:-Seeing-Space-(START-READING-HERE)">Sehender Raum : Seeing Space.
 Understanding Neural rendering (START HERE)</a>
 * <a href="https://github.com/3a1b2c3/seeingSpace/wiki/Related-fields-(Photogrametry,-LIDAR,-SLAM-etc">Related fields (Photogrametry, LIDAR, SLAM etc)</a>